The Unbearable Slowness of Being: Why do we live at 10 bits/s?: Outer brain vs inner brain

-First, how can the inner and the outer brain communicate?
-The slow inner brain listening to the sensory onslaught from the outer brain seems like `drinking from the Hoover Dam'. \footnote{The rate of water flow through the Hoover Dam is $\sim 10^8$ times the rate of human drinking, the same ratio as for information rates in the outer vs the inner brain.} Presumably, the matching occurs in multiple steps, along some graded continuum of information rate.
-For example, at the output of the retina, the image information has already been reduced by a factor of 10 or more, leaving only image features that are useful in downstream processing~\citep{roska_retina_2014, field_information_2007, wassle_parallel_2004}.
 The retina projects directly to the superior colliculus (SC, also called optic tectum), which is thought to act as a further bottleneck.
 Neurons in the upper layers of the SC have fine-grained receptive fields similar to those in the retina.
 By contrast, the lower layers of the SC represent pre-motor signals that reflect the animal's behavioral decisions.
 Examples include the saccadic eye movements of monkeys, reorienting of the head in owls, or approach vs avoidance of a novel object by rodents ~\citep{basso_unraveling_2021, knudsen_instructed_2002, may_mammalian_2006}.
 Thus it appears that the SC distills a massively parallel and high-dimensional sensory input into a map of suitable targets for action.
-Importantly, the circuit mechanisms underlying this ``sifting'' of visual information are coming into view~\citep{branco_neural_2020, lee_sifting_2020, de_malmazet_collicular_2023}.
+The circuit mechanisms underlying this sifting are coming into view~\citep{branco_neural_2020, lee_sifting_2020, de_malmazet_collicular_2023}.
 Recent work suggests that the SC also plays a role in phenomena of attention that do not involve overt movement~\citep{krauzlis_superior_2013}.
 Perhaps it contributes to a bottom-up ``saliency map''~\citep{itti_saliency-based_2000} that ultimately directs the attentional bottleneck in cognition.

 Second, what are the principles of neural function on the two sides of the interface?
 Taking the water flow analogy further: The design of the Hoover Dam turbines relies on rather different engineering principles from the design of a beer bottle.
 No one would consider making them of the same materials, given the enormous difference in performance.
 Yet the brain seems to rely on the same materials throughout: neurons, synapses, and glia.
+The cerebral cortex is touted as the substrate for both rapid and parallel sensory processing (e.g. visual cortex) and for slow and serial cognition (e.g. the prefrontal cortex).
 Very similar neocortical circuits seem to be engaged in both modes.
 Are we missing some principles of brain design that categorically differentiate the functions of the inner and outer brain?